 - Fasting in Muharram is next to fasting in Ramadan.

 It means that the value of fasting in Muharram is the maximum after the fasting in Ramadan.
-So, as a Muslim, we must consider the fasting in this month as it is the best way to get peace of mind.
+So, as Muslims, we must consider fasting this month as it is the best way to get peace of mind.
 You can also fast in this month as a Qaza of Ramadan fasting.

 To create a difference with the fasting of the Jews, the Prophet Muhammad (PBUH) advised his companions that the fasting on the ninth should be joined with the fasting of the Ashura Day.
 The prophet Muhammad says,” The coming year, if Allah wills (I remain alive), I will for surely fast on the ninth (also).”
 (Muslim) In another hadith, the Prophet says,” Observe the fast of Ashura and oppose the Jews.
 Fast a day before it or a day after.”
 (Baihaqi)

-Therefore, if you want to be a good Muslim, you must need to follow the instructions given in Quran and ahadeeth of the Prophet Muhammad (PBUH).
+Therefore, if you want to be a good Muslim, you just need to follow the instructions given in the Quran and the hadeeth of the Prophet Muhammad (PBUH).
 If you can’t go outside to learn Quran and Islamic Teaching, you can avail Online Quran Teaching opportunity.
 You can start it by considering two fasting days in Muharram, out of which, one will be on the 10th of Muharram, the Ashura day and the other one will be the preceding or exceeding day.